Update (July 2013):

 SAP is constantly testing latest browser versions for our solutions.

-Review the blog http://scn.sap.com/blogs/browsup for regular updates on supported browsers.
+Review the blog http://scn.sap.com/blogs/browsup and SAP note 1853087 "Conditional support for browser usage on Mobile Devices" for regular updates on supported browsers.

 Working with SAP UI5 / HTML5 Mode